apache/carbondata/docs/datamap/lucene-datamap-guide.md

 ## Lucene DataMap Introduction
   Lucene is a high performance, full featured text search engine.
-Lucene is integrated to carbon as an index datamap and managed along with main tables by CarbonData.User can create lucene datamap to improve query performance on string columns which has content of more length.
+Lucene is integrated to carbon as an index datamap and managed along with main tables by CarbonData.
+User can create lucene datamap to improve query performance on string columns which has content of more length.
 So, user can search tokenized word or pattern of it using lucene query on text content.